SamSet546/EQ-Pred-Streamlit/README.md

 9. This input should take you to a local host tab on your broswer tab displaying the home page (1_🌎_Main_Page.py) of the website
 10. To view a different page, simply click on the page on the left sidebar

+# Making this app public

+Follow the instructions provided by streamlit.io and create a github repository like I did.
+This will allow you to publish the app, the github code acting as a backend.

+To see my public app, go to https://eq-pred-app-qnpdgcwnl482xgvfvnwkyp.streamlit.app/